What is needed to intern a home extension

 1. Where do we start?

-The design stage of the project is the first step in any home extension plan.
+of the project is the first step in any home extension plan.
 Every home extension requires a custom plan, which can be completed by appointing the help of a professional draughtsperson a building designer or an architect.
 This is our opportunity to improve the liveability of our home, as well as the chance to add value to the property.
 For this reason, choosing the right person for the job is essential.
 Asking our friends or neighbors for recommendations when interviewing your short list of preferred designers.
 Doing so will help you to get familiar with the type of workmanship we can expect and will help you to make an informed decision.

 2. Do we require planning permission?